 - The employee(s) contact(s) the Affirmative Action/EEO Officer to discuss the alleged complaint.
 The complaint may be submitted in writing (by email, correspondence, etc.), phone, or in-person.
 The employee should be prepared to provide the following information: - a.
 The name(s) of the person/people involved and date(s) of the alleged behavior(s). - b.
 The name(s) of any witnesses. - c.
 The alleged discrimination/harassment behaviors, actions or policy/practice violations. - d.
 The corrective action suggested. - The Affirmative Action/EEO Officer notifies the appropriate managerial staff about the receipt of the complaint and conducts a thorough investigation when necessary.
 The Affirmative Action/EEO Officer may offer other methods to resolve the complaint such as mediation. - 3.
 If the Affirmative Action/EEO Officer determines there is a conflict of interest to process an internal complaint investigation, the complaint may be referred to a neutral party for investigation. - 4.
 Upon completion of a thorough investigation, the Affirmative Action/EEO Officer or neutral party provides a written finding of fact to the Executive Director/Chief Executive Officer or designee determining whether there has or has not been a policy violation. - The Affirmative Action /EEO Officer has up to 60 days to complete the investigation from the date the complaint is received.
-The Office of Diversity, Equity and Inclusion will make every effort to complete investigation within 60 days, but may extend this timeframe based on department need, availability of staff and witnesses, and availably of data, etc. The Office of Diversity, Equity, and Inclusion will notify the complainant and the subject of complaint in writing, if the investigation will not be completed within 60-days. - 5.
+The Office of Diversity, Equity and Inclusion will make every effort to complete investigation within 90 days, but may extend this timeframe based on department need, availability of staff and witnesses, and availably of data, etc. The Office of Diversity, Equity, and Inclusion will notify the complainant and the subject of complaint in writing, if the investigation will not be completed within 90-days. - 5.
 The determination by the Affirmative Action/EEO Officer is automatically reviewed by the Executive Director/Chief Executive Officer.
-The Executive Director/Chief Executive Officer determines whether there is evidence to support the Affirmative Action/EEO Officer's determination of whether or not a policy violation exist. - 6.
-If after reviewing the report the Executive Director/Chief Executive Officer confirms a policy violation exists, the report will be forwarded to Human Resources and/or Labor Relations for a recommendation on the appropriate disciplinary or corrective action to be administered by management. - 7.
+The Executive Director/Chief Executive Officer determines whether there is evidence to support the Affirmative Action/EEO Officer's determination of whether or not a policy violation exist. - If after reviewing the report the Executive Director/Chief Executive Officer confirms a policy violation exists, the report will be forwarded to Human Resources and/or Labor Relations for a recommendation on the appropriate disciplinary or corrective action to be administered by management. - 7.
 The complaint and subject of complaint will be notified when the investigation is closed, and a final determination is made.

-All internal complaints of discrimination/harassment shall be investigated in a timely, thorough and impartial manner by MAC's Affirmative Action/EEO Officer or designee.
+MAC's Affirmative Action/EEO Officer or designee shall investigate all internal complaints of discrimination/harassment in a timely, thorough and impartial manner.
 The investigation will proceed as discreetly as possible.
 Information gathered will be disclosed only as necessary to conduct the investigation, and to others on a business need-to-know basis.
+The following is a link to the complaint form: Complaint Form.
+See also Attachment 1.